CathalD/BlueCarbon_Eelgrass_Workshop/02_Project_Planning/README.md

 **Before collecting sediment cores**, four questions are worth addressing:

 1. **What do I want to know?** Am I interested in collecting baseline data?
-Making a comparison between management types?
+Making a comparison between different management types?
 Tracking restoration success?
 All of the above?
 2. **Where does that question apply?** The whole ecosystem, just the eelgrass, high meadow vs low?
 3. **How much data do I need?** How many samples is enough?
 What is our capacity to meet this?
-4. **Where should the samples be collected from**
+4. **Where should the samples be collected from?**

 Answering these is what a **sampling design** aims to achieve.
 It turns a carbon question into a field plan: a number of cores, and a set of sampling coordinates.